angular/angular/adev/src/content/tools/cli/build-system-migration.md

 - Faster build-time performance for both initial builds and incremental rebuilds.
 - Newer JavaScript ecosystem tools such as [esbuild](https://esbuild.github.io/) and [Vite](https://vitejs.dev/).
 - Integrated SSR and prerendering capabilities.
+- Automatic global and component stylesheet hot replacement.

 This new build system is stable and fully supported for use with Angular applications.
 You can migrate to the new build system with applications that use the `browser` builder.
 If using a custom builder, please refer to the documentation for that builder on possible migration options.

 IMPORTANT: The existing Webpack-based build system is still considered stable and fully supported.
-Applications can continue to use the `browser` builder and will not be automatically migrated when updating.
+Applications can continue to use the `browser` builder and projects can opt-out of migrating during an update.

 ## For new applications